-4. Effective Date and Date: Time:

-Time: (Optional) (must not be later than 90 days after the certificate is filed)

-5. Information Being Changes to takes the follow wing effect:

-Changed: (Domestic ☐ The entity name has s been amended.

-corporations only) ☐ The registered ager nt has been changed. (atta ach Certificate of Acceptance from new registered agent)

-☐ The purpose of the entity has been amended

-The authorized share res have been amended.

-☐ The directors, mana igers or general partners l have been amended.

-☐ IRS tax language ha as been added.

-☐ Articles have been a added.

-☐ Articles have been of deleted.

-☐ Other.

-The articles have be een amended as follows: (provide article numbers, if available)

-Increase in the authorized number of shares of common stock to 200,000,000 per below.

-(attach addition onal page(s) if necessary)

-6. Signature: × President & CEO

-(Required) Signature of Officer or Authorized Signer Title

-× Chief Financial Officer

-Signature of Officer or Title

-outstanding shares, then the amendment must be approv senting a majority of the vot preference or any relative or other right given to any class or series of yed by the vote, in addition to the affirmative vote otherwise required, ting power of each class or series affected by the amendment er thereof.

-Ple d or optional information in space below:

-tional page(s) if necessary)

-The first paragraph of Article 3 (Authorized Stock), Section 3.1 (Designation of Class and Series) is amended to provide that the total number of shares of capital stock that the Corporation shall have authority to issue is 202,000,000 shares, of which (i) 200,000,000 shares shall be Common Stock, \$0.001 par value per share (the "Common Stock") and (ii) 2,000,000 shares shall be Preferred Stock, \$0.001 par value per share (the "Preferred Stock"), of which 288,588 shares are hereby designated "Series A Convertible Preferred Stock", with the voting powers, designations, preferences, limitations, restrictions, relative rights and distinguishing designation set forth in Section 3.2.
+A Effective Data and Date: Time: 4.
+Effective Date and Date. (must not be later than 90 days after the certificate is filed) Time: (Optional) 5.
+Information Being Changes to take Changes to takes the following effect: Changed: (Domestic The entit ity name has been amended. corporations only) The regis istered agent has been changed. (attach Certificate of Acceptance from new registered agent) The purp pose of the entity has been amended.
+It The auth horized shares have been amended.
+The direct ectors, managers or general partners have been amended.
+IRS tax la language has been added.
+Articles h □ Articles have been added.
+Articles h have been deleted. □ Other. □ Other.
+The artic The articles have been amended as follows: (provide article numbers, if available) Increase in Increase in the authorized number of shares of common stock to 200,000,000 per below. (attach additional page(s) if necessary) 6.
+Signature: × President & CEO (Required) Signature e of Officer or Authorized Signer Title × Chief Financial Officer 5 e of Officer or Authorized Signer Title series of outstand otherwise required I amendment would alter or change anypreference or any relative or other right given to any class or ding shares, then the amendment must be approved by the vote, in addition to the affirmative vote ad, of the holders of shares representing a majority of the voting power of each class or series affected by regardless to limitations or restrictions on the voting power thereof.
+Please includ de any required or optional information in space below: (attach additional page(s) if necessary) The first paragraph of Article 3 (Auth orized Stock) Section 3 ( .1 (Designation of Class and Series) is amended to provide that the total number of shares of capital stock that · · · shares, of which (i) 200,000,000 shares shall be Common Stock, \$0.001 par value per share (the "Common Stock") and (ii) 2,000,000 shares sha all be Preferred Stock, \$0 0.001 par value per share (the "Preferred Stock"), of which 288,588 shares are hereby designated "Series A ations, preferences, limitations, restrictions, relative rights and distinguishing designation set forth in Section

-This form must be accompanied b у арргорпате тееs.
+This form must be accompanied by appropriate fees.

-29